agoldberglab/ObjectDetection_AdmixtureSelection/README.md

-# Misc scripts for Selection Scan project
+# Example scripts for Object Detection-based selection scans using images of ancestry patterns project

 ## Notes for generalizable SLiM simulations: